 What we like: A great combination of running vest and hiking pack.

-What we don’t: Only 500mL of water storage and doesn’t easily accommodate a hydration reservoir.
+What we don’t: Technical appearance and feature set; doesn’t include a hydration reservoir.

 Specializing in running gear and apparel, Ultimate Direction knows a thing or two about moving quickly down the trail.
-Most of their offerings are low-capacity vests designed for running, but the FKT Vest Pack here is a nice hybrid design, built for speed-minded hikers carrying more of a load.
-Like the Octane and Flash above, you get a good balance of vest and pack storage, which allows you to carry bulky gear (like a down jacket, water filter, or even a light bivy kit) on your back while keeping essential items in easy-to-reach pockets (some of which are detachable) on the front.
+Most of their offerings are low-capacity vests designed for running, but the Mountain Vest 6.0 here is a nice hybrid design, built for speed-minded hikers carrying more of a load.
+Like the Octane and Flash above, you get a good balance of vest and pack storage, which allows you to carry bulky gear (like a down jacket, water filter, or even a light bivy kit) on your back while keeping essential items in easy-to-reach pockets on the front.
 And compared to both of those alternatives, the Mountain Vest is the most performance-ready of the bunch with dedicated trekking pole attachments for hands-free scrambles, an intuitive cinch system for snugging down your load, and convenient pockets at the front that easily swallow a smartphone.

-The FKT is the only pack here that comes with a soft flask rather than a reservoir, which has its pros and cons.
-On one hand, soft flasks are easy to fill on the go, convenient for keeping tabs on your water supply, and their smaller capacity gives you the option of varying your liquids (e.g. one for water, one for electrolyte mix).
-But in our opinion, the Ultimate Direction’s system isn’t particularly well-executed: It only has space for one 500-milliliter flask, and—when you’ll inevitably need to add a hydration reservoir—doesn’t have convenient features like a tube port or magnet attachment on the sternum strap.
-If you fancy yourself a camel or like to carry minimal water and fill up routinely (after all, 1L adds 2.2 lbs. to your pack), the FKT is a well-designed hydration pack that offers better storage and carrying comfort than the competition.
+The Mountain Vest is the only pack here that comes with soft flasks rather than a reservoir, which has its pros and cons.
+On one hand, soft flasks are easy to fill on the go, convenient for keeping tabs on your water supply, and allow you to vary which liquids you pack (e.g., one for water and one for an electrolyte mix).
+It’s worth noting that the pack is compatible with a 2-liter reservoir, although it will take up most of the main compartment and limit room for gear and other necessities.
+But if you prefer to carry minimal water and fill up routinely (after all, 1L adds 2.2 lbs. to your pack), the Mountain Vest is a well-designed hydration pack with better storage and carrying comfort than the competition.
 It’s also worth checking out Ultimate Direction’s Fastpack line, which is offered in larger capacities (20 or 30L) and carries more like a pack but doesn’t come with soft flasks or a reservoir.

 Weight: 6 oz.